fattorib/ZeRO-transformer/README.md

 # Transformer - JAX

-JAX codebase demonstrating an application of [ZeRO](https://arxiv.org/abs/1910.02054)-style optimizer sharding with ```pmap```.
+JAX codebase demonstrating an application of [ZeRO](https://arxiv.org/abs/1910.02054)-style optimizer sharding using only ```jax.pmap```.
 This codebase was used to train a 1.1B parameter transformer model on a TPU v3-32, something that would not be possible with standard data parallel training.

 # Todos:
 1. 1.1B training log